lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Sender behavior

 At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet.
-For brevity, the rest of {{ACK-Always-subsection}} only refers to SCHC F/R messages bearing the Rule ID and DTag values hereby selected.

 Each SCHC Fragment MUST contain exactly one tile in its Payload.
 All tiles with the index 0, as well as the last tile, MUST be at least the size of an L2 Word.